About Little Jo's Nursery and Pre-School

 Children learn best when they are healthy, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.
 Each individual has a right to feel safe, secure and protected.
 We ask that parents contribute to the policy review process as an important part of the annual (or more frequent) procedure.

-To learn more about the measures we have in place, take a look at our Safeguarding Policy.
+To learn more about the measures we have in place, take a look at our safeguarding-and-child-protection-policy.